 Then the upset bid went awry in agonizing fashion.

 Greensboro had so many chances to close the deal.
 And even after turnovers and a clutch Gonzaga shot put the Spartans in a three-point hole with less than 20 seconds to play, senior guard Marvin Smith rose and fired for the tie.
 His 3-point shot, almost literally, was in the basket.

 And then it wasn’t.
 It rimmed out:

-And Gonzaga, on the back of this shot from freshman guard Zach Norvell Jr., survived:
+And Gonzaga, on the back of a cold-blooded, tie-breaking 3-pointer from freshman guard Zach Norvell Jr., survived.

 But the story of the dramatic finish was what allowed Norvell to put Gonzaga back up three, and what allowed it to stand as the game-winner.

 Greensboro’s comeback had been furious.
 Its vexing defense confounded the Zags over the final nine minutes.
 And as Gonzaga’s offense stalled – in part thanks to 12 missed free throws – Francis Alonso, Jordy Kuiper and Demetrius Troy brought the Southern Conference champions back into the game.